Current Serving Senators for the 2024-2025 Session

 What does a Senator Do?

-One of the primary jobs of a Student Government Senator is to attend and represent their constituents at the Student Senate Meetings held most Wednesdays during the school year.
-Although these meetings are open to all students, only Senators may vote.
-It is the Senator's job to act as the liaison between the students and SGA.
+A Senator's primary responsibility is to represent their constituents at SGA Senate meetings, held on Friday afternoons during the school year.
+While these meetings are open to all students, only Senators may vote.
+Senators serve as the vital link between the student body and SGA, ensuring student concerns are heard and addressed.

 SGA Constitution